twigphp/Twig/doc/templates.rst

 elements of your site and defines **blocks** that child templates can override.

-Sounds complicated but is very basic.
+Sounds complicated but it is very basic.
 It's easier to understand it by starting with an example.

 Let's define a base template, ``base.html``, which defines a simple HTML